Your (new) Windows PC doesn’t support DOS applications anymore.

 Previous Windows 32-bit versions included NTVDM, facilitating DOS programs to run.
 Windows (10/11) 64-bit is now the norm: Starting a DOS program will display a popup it can’t run:

-Microsoft dropped 16-bit (and so DOS) support in 64-bit versions, not just recently in Windows 10/11!
+Microsoft dropped 16-bit (and so DOS) support in 64-bit Windows versions!

 That probably doesn’t help: The DOS application could be developed by yourself, a company not supporting it anymore, or even out of business.
 Despite eventual Windows versions/alternatives, you may prefer using that application for various reasons and time to come.

-One option was to install a virtual Windows 32-bit system.
+One option is to install a virtual Windows 32-bit system.
 The setup can however be daunting.
 To 'only' run that DOS application, its practical use overkill and cumbersome.

 vDos lets you conveniently run DOS applications by emulating an extended DOS PC in a window.
 Not in a nostalgic manner, as once in DOS or NTVDM, but optimized for modern Windows. vDos itself runs on Windows 7 or later, 32 and 64-bit.
 It will be the most adequate solution for using productive DOS programs.